Tigray Province: History

 Today's unity of Tigrayan territories south of the Mereb river is a rather modern phenomenon.
-Most northern provinces were ruled by their own governors, often descending from local dynasties and preserving a high degree of autonomy within the empire, e.g., in legal and judicial issues, taxation etc. Only rarely these territories were unified under one ruler.
+Most northern provinces were ruled by their governors, often descending from local dynasties and preserving a high degree of autonomy within the empire, e.g., in legal and judicial issues, taxation etc. Only rarely these territories were unified under one ruler.

 The core of today's Tigray was the most important northern province and bore the name "Tigray".
 Usually it controlled adjacent territories, which might be the reason why the term Tigray basically encompassed only Adwa, Aksum and Yeha, and regularly extended over Hawzen (with Amba Enda Seyon) and Enticho.
-It included sometimes wider areas, such as Shire and Tembien, which, however, kept their own separate identities and often their local governors.
+It included sometimes wider areas, such as Shire and Tembien, which, however, kept their separate identities and often their local governors.

 Hawzen was an important province seemingly already in Aksumite times (with important early rock-hewn churches); according to the Gädlä Märqorewos, in the 13th century Hawzen encompassed wide areas from today's Hawzen to the Afar salt plains in the east.
 Consequently, over the centuries the realm of Tigray regularly extended over all these territories.
 Tembien was included in Tigray already in the 17th century, and at times also well before.
 An ancient permanent boundary of Tigray proper to the south is the Tekeze, in ancient sources equaled with the Nile River.
 Therefore, Tigray proper together with its dependencies was occasionally also called Täkkäze Məllaš ("beyond the Tekezze").
 Over a long period, the capital of Tigray proper was Hawzen in the sub-province Haramat.
 Already in the 17th century, this town served as a seat of governors.
 In the 19th century, it again served as the capital, e.g. of Wube Haile Mariam and negus Negusse.
 Adwa assumed the role of capital in the 18th century under Amde Haymanot, and again later (starting from the 1880s in competition with the new capital Mekelle).

 Tigray was of strategic importance, both symbolically, as it included the sacred town of Aksum, and economically, due to important trade routes from the east (i.e. Agame and Enderta) and the north.
 It included fertile plains (e.g.,. to the west of Aksum), and strategically important mountains.
 According to Markham in 1869, the Abyssinians say "Who holds Amba Tsion holds Tigré".
-Still in the 20th century, Tigray proper was a province of its own in the framework of a wider homonymous province, also called Tigray.
-Even if well before the 20th century occasionally the term Tigray already extended over areas outside of Tigray proper, local parlance preserved the old provincial names, and the term Tigray is still used by rural people of Tigray as referring only to Adwa awrajja, while other regions of modern Tigray are still considered to be "outside Tigray" by elders and rural people.
+Still in the 20th century, Tigray proper was a province of its in the framework of a wider homonymous province, also called Tigray.
+Even if well before the 20th century occasionally the term Tigray already extended over areas outside of Tigray proper, local parlance preserved the old provincial names, and the term Tigray is still used by rural people of Tigray as referring only to Adwa Awrajja, while other regions of modern Tigray are still considered to be "outside Tigray" by elders and rural people.